 Boren Fellows must maintain enrollment as graduate students through the duration of their fellowship terms.
 Interested candidates who will be finishing their degrees before the Boren term would begin may still be able to apply, and should contact the Boren campus representative.

-The fellowship supports study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America & the Caribbean, and the Middle East.
+The fellowship supports study in Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East.
 Study in the countries of Western Europe, Canada, Australia, and New Zealand is excluded.

 NSEP relies on a broad definition of national security, "recognizing that the scope of national security has expanded to include not only the traditional concerns of protecting and promoting American well-being, but also the challenges of global society, including sustainable development, environmental degradation, global disease and hunger, population growth and migration, and economic competitiveness."